griffinpinney/griffinpinney.github.io/_pages/cv.md

   * Observed market regimes under which certain strategies are advantageous
   * Gained experience handling and manipulating financial data

-* **Evaluating the utility of ARIMA models for forecasting the market**, Jun.
-2025
-  * Empirically demonstrated the impossibility of forecasting the market via simple ARIMA models
-  * Observed improvement in performance by using historical returns data, as a consequence of the improved stationarity of returns compared to prices

 Selected Awards
 ======
 * **Liggett Teaching Award (UCLA)**, Jun.
 2024